minhthangdang/GrabAI/README.md

 Please note that you will probably need a GPU to train my model.
 For your reference, I run my model training on Amazon Web Service with a Tesla K80 GPU (the p2.xlarge EC2 instance).

+It may take a good few hours depending on your machine specification.
+After it completes, it will create a pickle file named myvgg_labels.pickle and four models named model_1.model, model_2.model, model_3.model and myvgg.model in the "models" folder.
+The first three models are created from training three fine-tuned VGGNet, and the last model is an ensemble model of the first three.
+I will explain the technical details of the training process later.
+For now you can use the myvgg.model file for classification as described in the section above.